 Q. Who teaches the Summer Program classes?
 What is the faculty/student ratio?

 Instructors for the Summer Program are selected primarily from our regular degree program faculty.
-All Summer Program faculty are working filmmakers, writers, producers, or critics.
-Our classes typically have one instructor for ten students.
+All members of the Summer Program faculty are working filmmakers, writers, producers, or critics.
+Our classes typically have one instructor for every ten students.
 All production classes also have course assistants to help with equipment checkout and usage, and production processes.

 Q. Are these classes for college credit?